SuperAwesomeLTD/sa-kws-android-sdk-docs/versions/3.0.0/source/04userupdate.rst

       }
    }

-A more complex example of an update is where you'd want to update something like the **address**.
+A more complex example of an update of user details is where you'd want to update something like the **address**.

 This is how you should do it: